Armenia–United States relations: History

 The dissolution of the Soviet Union in December 1991 brought an end to the Cold War and created an opportunity for establishing bilateral relations between the United States with Armenia and other post-Soviet states as they began a political and economic transformation.
 The United States recognized the independence of Armenia on 25 December 1991, and opened an embassy in Armenia's capital Yerevan in February 1992.

-The United States has made a concerted effort to help Armenia and other NIS during their difficult transition from authoritarianism and a command economy to democracy and open markets.
+The United States has made a concerted effort to help Armenia and other NIS during their difficult transition from authoritarianism and a planned economy to democracy and a market economy.
 The cornerstone of this continuing partnership has been the Freedom for Russia and Emerging Eurasian Democracies and Open Markets (FREEDOM) Support Act, enacted in October 1992.
 Under this and other programs, the United States to date has provided nearly $2 billion in humanitarian and technical assistance for Armenia.

 On 27 March 2006, Armenia signed a Millennium Challenge Compact with the United States; the agreement entered into force on 29 September 2006.
 Provided the Armenian Government makes progress on mutually agreed-upon policy performance criteria (corruption, ruling justly, and investing in people), the agreement will provide $235 million to Armenia over five years to reduce rural poverty through the improvement of rural roads and irrigation networks.
 In 2013, the United States and Armenia held their first-ever joint military drills, during which Armenian soldiers were trained for their current multi-national peacekeeping operations.

 According to the 2016 U.S. Global Leadership Report, 42% of Armenians approve of U.S. leadership, with 31% disapproving and 27% uncertain.

 On 24 April 2021, on the Armenian Genocide Remembrance Day, US President Joe Biden referred to the Armenian genocide as "genocide" in a statement released by the White House.

 On 10 June 2024, US and Armenian diplomats met in Yerevan and pledged to increase bilateral ties.
 "The sides positively assessed cooperation to support Armenia's ongoing reforms and democratic progress and noted Armenia's aspirations for closer cooperation with Euro-Atlantic institutions and the West," a joint statement said.
 The two sides announced that they would deepen ties in the coming year, which will be formalized by signing a deal to upgrade the status of bilateral dialogue to a "Strategic Partnership Commission".
 This comes as trade turnover between Washington and Yerevan has quadrupled since 2020.
 Military officials also vowed to establish formal bilateral defense consultations to "regularize planning of defense cooperation objectives."
 On 14 January 2025, Armenia and the United States signed the Armenia–United States Strategic Partnership Charter.
 Armenian Prime Minister Nikol Pashinyan, along with Azerbaijani President Ilham Aliyev, signed a peace agreement with US President Donald Trump in the White House on 8 August 2025, ending an over 35-year conflict between Armenia and Azerbaijan.